-Test Acceptability
+Test acceptability

-This toxicity test procedure is considered unacceptable if amphipod survival in the negative control is less than 90%, or if the coefficient of variation of the control replicates is greater than 11.9%.
-Reference toxicant results must also be within two standard deviations of the mean response specific to the laboratory.
+The Eohaustorius test procedure is considered unacceptable if mean survival in the negative control is less than 90%, or if the coefficient of variation among the control replicates is > 11.9%.
+Reference toxicant results should also be within two standard deviations of the mean response specific to the laboratory.
 Water quality parameters (salinity, temperature, pH, and ammonia) should also be within the tolerance range of the test organism, as specified in EPA (1994) guidance.